sahildua2305/go-eventserver/README.md

 |542532\|B      | 542532    | Broadcast    | -            | -          |
 |43\|P\|32\|56  | 43        | Private Msg  | 32           | 56         |
 |634\|S\|32     | 634       | Status Update| 32           | -          |

+Please check `instructions.md` to read more about these event types.

 Events can come out of order, but clients will always receive the events in the right order of sequence number.